SequentialAttention++ for Block Sparsification: Differentiable Pruning Meets Combinatorial Optimization: Introduction

 Given these two highly fruitful approaches to the problem of pruning neural networks, it is natural to ask how recent advances in importance scoring algorithms and combinatorial optimization algorithms can work in concert.
-Our work gives a thorough investigation of this question from both theoretical and empirical perspectives.
+We investigate this question from both theoretical and empirical perspectives.